 A candidate must establish a campaign finance entity by filing a Statement of Organization upon or before filing for candidacy.
-No campaign finance entity may receive or disburse any money or other thing of value until it has been established in accordance with the requirements of §7-14 of the City Code.
+No campaign finance entity may receive or disburse any money or other thing of value until it has been established in accordance with the requirements of Section 7-14 of the City Code.

-Democratic and Republican candidates may file for candidacy from January 3, 2017 through July 3, 2017 to appear on the primary election ballot.
+Democratic and Republican candidates may file for candidacy from January 4, 2021 through July 6, 2021 to appear on the primary election ballot.
 A certificate of candidacy and financial disclosure statement are required at time of filing.